 - Rule group: consists of up to 16 conversions.
-The rule channels and their conversion order are set in the ADC_RSQRx register.
-The total number of conversions in the rule group should be written to L[3:0] in the ADC_RSQR1 register. - Injection group: consists of up to 4 conversions.
-The injection channels and the order of their conversions are set in the ADC_ISQR register.
-The total number of conversions in the injection group should be written in JL[1:0] of the ADC ISQR register.
+The rule channels and their conversion order are set in the ADC\RSQRx register.
+The total number of conversions in the rule group should be written to L[3:0] in the ADC\RSQR1 register. - Injection group: consists of up to 4 conversions.
+The injection channels and the order of their conversions are set in the ADC\ISQR register.
+The total number of conversions in the injection group should be written in JL[1:0] of the ADC\ISQR register.

-Note: (1) If the ADC_RSQRx or ADC_ISQR registers are changed during conversion, the current conversion is terminated and a new start signal is sent to the ADC to convert the newly selected group.
-(2) ADC IN9 connects to the output of QII OP.
+Note: If the ADC\RSQRx or ADC\ISQR registers are changed during conversion, the current conversion is terminated and a new start signal is sent to the ADC to convert the newly selected group.